Invoicing & Payments

 The invoice form is split into two steps:

-- Step 1 - Invoice Details - enter a description, amount, currency, payment type, status, and optionally link the invoice to a project.
+- Step 1 - Invoice Details - enter a description, amount, currency, payment type, status, and the project the invoice belongs to.

 - Step 2 - Timeline & Documents - set the due date, start date, end date, and attach any supporting documents.